 Supervised practicum and internship coincides with student placement in a cooperating agency.
 Students integrate knowledge of theories with practical experience during 100 hours of supervised practicum practice at an approved treatment site.
 In addition to case presentations, professional, and clinical issues, group supervision fosters the student's commitment to ethical practice and creative expression as a basis for examining supervision issues that arise during practicum and internship experience.
-Prerequisites: ATH 758, 762, 764 (concurrent) & consent of the practicum and internship coordinator.
-[Fee]
+Prerequisites: ATH 540, 758, 764 and consent of the Director of Clinical Training.